Seven opportunities in Thailand’s Solar Energy 2019

 Renewable energy opportunities: The most bright spot in the sector of renewable power plant businesses which had traditionally been promoted by the government to reduce the heavy reliance on fossil fuel, especially for gas, and to reduce the environmental impact.
 While the whole value chain from generation to transmission and distribution is and will remain largely a state-controlled industry, ongoing liberalization will open the door to new business opportunities for foreign companies, technologies, and concepts.

-The 3 GW solar milestone: At the beginning of 2018, Thailand looked back to seven tumultuous years of mostly favorable solar energy developments and a few failures.
+The 3 GW solar milestone: At the beginning of 2019, Thailand looks back to eight tumultuous years of mostly favorable solar energy developments and a few failures.
 While 2010 saw the first significant installations of solar panels, the year 2017 marked the achievement of a significant milestone, a total of 3 GW of solar installations in the Land of Smile.
 This amounts to 50% of the 2036 target under the current 20-year roadmap (AEDP 2015).

 An increase of renewable energy: Thailand’s >3 GW share exceeds 60% of total installed capacity in the ASEAN region, followed by the Philippines, Malaysia, and Singapore.
 To put this into perspective, Germany installed already 40+ GW solar power.
 Thailand’s renewable energy quota (solar, wind, biomass) will be increased to 30% by 2030.
 Solar power from households will be the main source of power under the AEDP (Alternative Energy Development Plan).
 However, due to the decrease in production costs, grid parity should be achieved soon.